 The hip refers to the high point where the two sides of the roof meet.
 This apex differs depending on how steep your roof is.
 Common hipped roof designs include simple hip roofs, pyramid hip roofs, cross hipped roofs, half-hipped roofs, and dutch gable roofs.

 Fascia are wooden boards used to protect the edges of your eaves and provide a base for adding gutters.
-These wooden boards are attached vertically to extend the eaves and provide a strong surface area and protection.
+Additionally, these wooden boards are attached vertically to extend the eaves and provide a strong surface area and protection.
 Also referred to as gutter boards, fascia serve several purposes aiding water runoff and preventing moisture from entering the roof beams.

 Shingles are the part of the roof that you’ll be most familiar with.
-Shingles are the roof tiles and materials that cover the roof.
+Additionally, shingles are the roof tiles and materials that cover the roof.
 These hardwearing tiles are usually made from slate, asphalt, wood, or metal and are the first barrier against the elements.
 Since shingles have to protect everything beneath, they are highly durable and last for years.
 Shingles can also be selected according to your home design with various colours and styles to compliment your house.

-Vents and Caps
+Roofing Terminology: Vents and Caps

 At JTD Building Supplies we stock all your roofing requirements.
 Our dedicated team of construction experts can help professional builders and DIYers alike with products of various quantities.
 We complete orders quickly and efficiently to ensure your project stays on track.
 Contact us now to find out more and we’ll have you building your latest project in no time.